Its-Vipin/cp-rating-browser-extension/README.md

 ## Contributing

 Basically my idea was to integrate all the competitive programming sites in one extension.
 But due unavailability of API's for other sites, I have to limit it to Codeforces only.
 But in future I will try to integrate other sites as well.
-If you'd like to contribute to the development of CF Rating, please follow these guidelines.
-Contributions are welcome!
+If you'd like to contribute to the development of CP Rating, Contributions are welcome!

 ## Issues